digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   ...
   Created .daml/dist/my-pkg-1.1.0.dar

-When we want to extend our contract to support new currencies, we can add new entries to the end of our ``Currency`` enum.
+When you want to extend our contract to support new currencies, you can add new entries to the end of our ``Currency`` enum.

 .. code:: daml